Continuing our series of articles from our Annual Report 2020/21, we outline here our work on our Reaching Rwanda Project.

 The project has three main aims:

-- To inform students about the Rwandan genocide and of the continued plight of survivors of the genocide today.
+- To inform students about the Genocide against the Tutsi in Rwanda and of the continued plight of survivors today.

 - To connect students with genocide survivors and enable them to become friends.